tensorflow/datasets/docs/api_docs/python/tfds/testing/DummyMnist.md

     will have a 2-tuple structure `(input, label)` according to `builder.info.supervised_keys`.
 If `False`, the default, the returned `tf.data.Dataset` will have a dictionary with all the features.
+*   <b>`in_memory`</b>: `bool`, if `True`, loads the dataset in memory which increases iteration speeds.
+Note that if `True` and the dataset has unknown dimensions, the features will be padded to the maximum size across the dataset.
+By default (when `None`), will load the dataset in memory if the size is <1GB and all feature dimensions are statically known.

 #### Returns:
 `tf.data.Dataset`, or if `split=None`, `dict<key: tfds.Split, value: